matheustavares/gcc-callgraph-plugin/README.md

 in the working directory or in the user's home directory (in this order).
 This file must be in YAML format and can contain the following attributes:

-- `start`: set of functions to start the callgraph at.
+- `start` (str or str list): set of functions to start the callgraph at.
 Any call chain that  doesn't start in one of these is excluded.
-- `end`: set of functions to end the callgraph at.
+- `end` (str or str list): set of functions to end the callgraph at.
 Any call chain that does not end in one of these is excluded.
-- `exclude`: set of functions to be excluded from the callgraph.
+- `exclude` (str or str list): set of functions to be excluded from the callgraph.
-- `out_file`: output file name.
+- `out_file` (str): output file name.
 Extension must be one of the formats accepted by `dot`, e.g. `.png` or `.svg`.

-The first three can be strings or string lists and the forth must be a string.
-The starting nodes will be colored blue and the end ones green.
+**Functions must be specified in the format** `path:function_name`, where `path` points to the file in which the function was declared, relative to the working directory of compilation.
+When specified, the starting nodes will be colored blue and the end ones green.

-As an example, with the following we get all paths from a function A to a function B that don't contain a function C:
+As an example, with the following we get all paths from a function A to a function B that don't contain a function C (all declared in the same file, main.c):

 ```
-start: A
+start: main.c:A
-end: B
+end: main.c:B
-exclude: C
+exclude: main.c:C
 ```